zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-   For plugins with type 'library', plugin %s has been registered and will be serving library data from location %s
+   For plugins with type 'library', plugin *_plugin identifier_* has been registered and will be serving library data from *_dir location_*

   **Action:**